Applied Sport Science Technology

 Location: University of Michigan, Human Performance & Sport Science Center at U-M Athletics.

-Hours: Unconventional work hours, including evenings, weekends and holidays defined scheduling as set by athletic team practice and home game schedules
+Hours: Unconventional work hours, schedules may include early mornings or evenings, weekends and holidays.
+Defined scheduling is set by athletic team practice and home game schedules.

 Key Responsibilities: